Championship Guidelines 2020

-All three rows of risers will be preset and choirs will NOT be able to adjust/add/remove them.
+All four rows of risers will be preset and choirs will NOT be able to adjust/add/remove them.
 Hand held props are allowed.
 Simple set pieces / backdrops are allowed but they must be generally QUICK AND SIMPLE to set-up by venue IATSE crew only and within the 5 minutes allowed.
 Set pieces must be pre-approved by SCC and the venue.

 Approval process: email design and descriptions of proposed set pieces to email@example.com as early as possible but no later than Feb 1.